sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 Help display dates in the best way possible.
 Bringing a uniform way of displaying dates and times in your ASP MVC apps.

-There are 3 things to display: date or time or date and time.
+There are 3 typical things to display: date or time or date and time.
 This is why there are 3 helpers. (there are a few more in fact)

 Here are typical outputs.